butchwarns/Eurorack_PSU/README.md

 ## Features

-- Designed for standard $+12V$, $-12V$, $+5V$ power ($\pm 15V$ should also be possible by adjusting the potentiometers).
+- For standard $+12V$, $-12V$, $+5V$ power ($\pm 15V$ should also be possible by adjusting the potentiometers but was not yet tested).
 - $\approx 1.3A$ per rail (regulators are rated $1.5A$ abolute maximum)
 - Three LEDs indicate the rails being powered.
 - Little heat generation
 - Fuses on both secondary windings

+Designed to work with the [Eurorack_Bus_Board](https://github.com/butchwarns/Eurorack_Bus_Board/), but can also be used in conjunction with other bus boards.

 ## Installation

 M3 screws and PCB spacers can be used to mount the board to the back of a case.
 Regular 6.3mm flat connectors are used for connecting to both transformer and bus board.

-Use a toroidal transformer with split secondaries at 15VAC (choose one capable of driving enough current to meet your needs!
-Both positive rails are powered by the same transformer winding.)
+Use a toroidal transformer with split secondaries at 15VAC and choose one capable of driving enough current to meet your needs!
+(Both positive rails are powered by the same transformer winding.)

 ## How to use?